 Most human foods can safely be eaten by cats (some examples in our nutrition articles section), but there are a few notable exceptions:

-- Cats should never be allowed to eat chocolate, raisins, grapes and avocado.
+- Cats should never eat chocolate, raisins, grapes and avocado, among others.
 See this article for a more comprehensive breakdown.

 - Uncooked pig meat can contain a certain bacteria that is lethal to cats.